RonaldColyar/CS-PBL/README.md

 ## Encryptor

-- Encrypts a local file and returns the key for future decrypting!
+- Encrypts a local file and returns the key for future decrypting with Rijndae's Algorithm!

 ## AudioPlayerWithWpf
 -  simple G.U.I audio player.